 Turkey and Switzerland had been very dear friends of mine this year.
 They helped me recharge my heart and soul, and they filled my passport with good memories.

 The fruits of my labour have finally blossomed.
-I landed an exciting new job that shifted my career path into a direction I was so thrilled to be a part of: destination weddings.
+I landed an exciting new job I was so thrilled to be a part of: destination weddings.

 After years of working in mundane non-profit jobs with no growth, or high-intensity corporate jobs with a toxic environment, I shifted to Travel & Tourism and Weddings.
 These were industries I always admired from afar, and secretly had a passion for.
-I finally gave it a try even though I went down a pay scale, and I very quickly felt like I belonged there.
-I had a new title, and I had a team of colleagues that I formed deep friendships with.
+I finally gave it a try even though I went down a pay scale.
+To me, it was worth it.
+I very quickly felt like I belonged there.
+I had a fresh new title, and I had a team of colleagues I easily called friends.

-I released the unpleasant memories of my old corporate job into the wind, and I happily embraced this new stepping stone.
 I felt free.
 This new freedom got me, well, here!
-April was the month I decided to start a blog.
+April was the month I decided to start this blog.

 Work was going great and spending time with my friends was awesome, but the dating scene was brutal.
-After a number of bad first dates (and a few odd ones), I gave up on “searching for love”.
+After over a dozen of bad first dates, I gave up on “searching for love”.
 Although my friends encouraged me to keep giving dating a chance, I just wasn’t feeling it.
 I put dating on hold and I decided that there were far more important things to focus on: my health, my goals and my passions.

 Although I was doing well from a job and social point of view, I wasn’t doing so well with my inner insecurities.
 So I cut out unhealthy habits.
 Firstly, I deleted my social media accounts.
 Taking a break from social media and the removal of unproductive habits like scrolling and comparisons (and I admit, creeping), freed up a lot of time to focus on my hobbies and myself.

-This was the month I started publishing more blog posts.
+This was the month I started publishing more blog posts, mainly focusing on travel.
 Blogging was such a new world for me, and I loved it.
-It inspired me to work on other passion projects rather than feeling like I was being held back.
+It inspired me to write about other passion projects I had.

 Physically, I got back to healthy eating and being more active by going for hour-long walks after work, and taking up cycling.
 I bought a bike and took a lot of pleasure in disconnecting from technology and getting in touch with nature during my sunset or weekend bike rides.

 I turned 29.
-I remember dreading this month at the beginning of the year when my friend jokingly reminded me that it would be the last year of my Twenties.
-But when the time actually came, I realized that age becomes a concern only if we worry too much about the future or keep regretting the past, instead of being present and living in the moment.
-When you feel like you’re on your own track and focusing on what you enjoy doing, age means nothing.
+I remember dreading this month when a friend jokingly reminded me that it would be the last year of my Twenties.
+But when the time actually came, I realized that age is such a fabricated concern.
+When you feel like you’re on your own track and focusing on what you enjoy doing, age truly means nothing.

 With the end of summer, September was also the month I started thinking of plans for the upcoming year, such as finally moving out from my parents’ home, and possibly working abroad.